lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

   [![BigQuery plan](/images/plan.png)]()

 ### Other Things to Know

- - Estimate query cost before running the query using the '--dry_run' parameter
- - Avoid using 'SELECT * ...' in queries to reduce the amount of data scanned, speed up the query execution time and potentially reduce the cost of running the query
- - BQ is a type of 'serverless' service, because you do NOT setup VMs or docker container clusters to use this service.
+ - UNDERSTAND that BQ is a type of 'serverless' service, because you do NOT setup VMs or docker container clusters to use this service.
 You simply upload your data, write your query and execute the query.
 You are charged for query run time and BQ storage.
 You are NOT charged for VMs, etc...
  - Use BQ best practices to manage service costs - [link](https://cloud.google.com/bigquery/docs/best-practices-costs)
- - Example BQ SQL queries for genomics - [link](https://github.com/verilylifesciences/variant-qc/tree/master/sql)
+ - SEE example BQ SQL queries for genomics - [link](https://github.com/verilylifesciences/variant-qc/tree/master/sql)
- - BQ includes many genomic or annotation data sets, a list is shown below [![bq-public-data](/images/bq-public-data.png)]()
+ - USE BQ includes many genomic or annotation data sets, a list is shown below [![bq-public-data](/images/bq-public-data.png)]()

  -------